 You review campaign ideas, against these objectives.
 The link needs to be clear.

 If you can’t see the link, chances are the idea won’t be clear for customers either.

 Campaign ideas have to stretch over many adverts.
 Each advert has to be clear it’s from the same overall idea.
 The idea also has to fit with the :-

 - call to action.

-Advertising needs to have a clear target audience.
+Advertising should have a clear target audience.
 A group of people it’s for.

 That can cover who that person is (e.g. age, gender, location).
-Where and when they’ll use the brand.
-And what you want them to think, feel or do different in regards to the brand.
+Where and when they use the brand.
+And what you want them to think, feel or do differently in regards to the brand.